 - shortest path

-- Slope of position vs. time curve is used to construct velocity vs. time curve, and slope of velocity vs. time curve is used to construct position vs. time curve.
+- The slope of a position vs. time curve is used to construct a velocity vs. time curve, and the slope of a velocity vs. time curve is used to construct a position vs. time curve.

-- Slope of position vs. time curve is used to construct velocity vs. time curve, and area of velocity vs. time curve is used to construct position vs. time curve.
+- The slope of a position vs. time curve is used to construct a velocity vs. time curve, and the area of a velocity vs. time curve is used to construct a position vs. time curve.

-- Area of position vs. time curve is used to construct velocity vs. time curve, and slope of velocity vs. time curve is used to construct position vs. time curve.
+- The area of a position vs. time curve is used to construct a velocity vs. time curve, and the slope of a velocity vs. time curve is used to construct a position vs. time curve.

-- Area of position/time curve is used to construct velocity vs. time curve, and area of velocity vs. time curve is used to construct position vs. time curve.
+- The area of a position vs. time curve is used to construct a velocity vs. time curve, and the area of a velocity vs. time curve is used to construct a position vs. time curve.

 Use the Check Your Understanding questions to assess students’ achievement of the section’s learning objectives.
 If students are struggling with a specific objective, the Check Your Understanding will help direct students to the relevant content.